Born on August 29, 1978, I should have been named Rene or Bruno, but fate had different plans. Igor it is!

 With two dynamic actors at its core, this musical delivers countless memorable moments.
 A comedic masterpiece that casts a new and illuminating perspective on familiar stories, it kindles creativity in children, fosters tolerance, and nurtures a sense of justice.
 The original music for this production is composed by Bojan Jambrošić.

 Number of characters: 5 + small rock orchestra/band

 Theme: A contemporary satirical concept musical about an unaccomplished singer, based on the motives of 'The Chairs' and 'The Bald Soprano', the plays written by Eugène Ionesco (also possible to perform in the atmosphere of the rock clubs)

 Is it possible to make a living from music or is it just survival?
 Is the society making us walk on the edge and the only way to save ourselves is jumping into the unknown?

 Old Man came to perform a concert for The Manager.
 Old Woman organized everything.
 After decades of waiting they are convinced that their music is finally going to be recognized and success is inevitable.
 But what will happen when Old Man starts thinking over his life decisions in front of the audience?

 Is our life nothing but a rock concert conducted by someone else and what is necessary for our voice to be finally heard too?
 This ‘musical of the absurd’ in a unique music and theatre atmosphere of MICROPHONES, with Trpimir Jerković as a composer of the original music, has the answer.

 Duration: 35 minutes

-Theme: Christmas play for children with emphasis on the importance of imagination nowadays as a moral
+Theme: A Christmas play for children emphasizing the importance of imagination in today's society

-The play tells the story about the power of children’s imagination and believing in the holiday spirit in an amusing and interactive way.
+The play narrates the tale of the potency of children's imagination and their faith in the holiday spirit in an engaging and interactive manner.